johannilsson/android-actionbar/README.md

 The same can be done with the drawables, layouts and everything else that is located in the ActionBar project.

+## Is it stable?

+Yes it is, but there's no guarantees.
+The api however is still not stable so please check all commits since the last pull.
+It might also be an good idea to depend on your own fork instead of this component directly.
+Eventually there will be more controlled releases but until then.

 ## Contributions

 * ohhorob, <https://github.com/ohhorob>